 Examines and analyzes the various depictions of Asia and Asians in British and US literature with an emphasis on Post-colonial and Feminist criticism.

 Buddhism in American Literature (3 units)

-Examines the rich literary response to the transmission, assimilation, and indigenization of Buddhism in the United States, from its introduction in the 19th century to its post-War emergence through to the late-twentieth century.
-Readings of both Buddhist-influenced and consciously Buddhist authors.
+Examines the rich literary response to the transmission, assimilation, and indigenization of Buddhism in the US, from its 19th century introduction through the latetwentieth century.
+Explores Buddhist-influenced and consciously Buddhist authors.